freebasic/fbfrog/readme.txt

 	errors/c/typedef-{proc|array}, should be fixed up automatically where possible and be removed otherwise (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef) errors/cpp/stack/*, missing #endifs reported with wrong source context
+- Use *.h.fail or similar for error tests, instead of scanning for *.h, so they could be put into the same directories as the normal tests?